Best Camping Tent of 2020

 Eureka Copper Canyon LX 4

 The Eureka Copper Canyon LX 4 is an affordable godsend for taller folks that are tired of constantly having to crouch inside a tent.
 It doesn't offer a lot in the way of innovation but makes up for this with its airy interior height of 7', more than adequate floor space, and a few handy features like a power cord port.
-Words that kept coming up in our tests were things like "Old School," and "Classic," and that's not necessarily a bad thing.
-Eureka doesn't get carried away with overthinking the camping experience here; it's simple and effective, no more, no less.
+Words that kept coming up in our tests were things like "old school," and "classic," and that's not necessarily a bad thing.
+Eureka doesn't get carried away with overthinking the camping experience here; it's simple and effective.

-That said, the pole design — while sturdy — feels anachronistic, as does the flap-like window closures which don't zip — they button.
+A few design characteristics feel outdated, like the poles and button window closures.
+The poles themselves are quite sturdy but lack the modernization found in other tent poles.
 This isn't the tent to choose if you live and camp in an area with a lot of variable weather — it's just not meant for downpours and windstorms.
 But, once you master the setup, you'll be able to literally jump for joy inside this easy, breezy, mild-mannered (and mild-weather-friendly) tent, and you won't have maxed out your credit card in the process.

 Read review: Eureka Copper Canyon LX 4

 Why You Should Trust Us

 Our expert tester Rick Baraff is a former trip-crafts (outdoor excursions) counselor at an overnight camp, a globetrotting adventure sports cinematographer, and a longtime multi-sport athlete who's raced in many of the world's most grueling adventure races and ultra-marathons where half the fun is getting to find, scrutinize, test, and put through the wringer just about every type of outdoor gear available.
 His garage is full of more stuff than you can imagine, and he's biting at the bit to get his barely toddling young twins out on their first extended camping adventure.